microsoft/MTC_PokerBot/README.md

 # PokerBot

-This repo is the source code for the Azure Digital Twins/Azure Percept DK PokerBot as described in the blog: **URL-Coming-Soon**
+This repo is the source code for the Azure Digital Twins/Azure Percept DK PokerBot as described in the blog: https://techcommunity.microsoft.com/t5/internet-of-things-blog/playing-poker-with-azure-iot/ba-p/3020447

 This code consists of the following:
 * DigitalTwinsPoker Directory